 - Book a spot on a guided craft beer tour* of Vienna

 The Craft Bier Fest

-Austrians are fairly loyal to local beers, so the craft beer movement of recent years is a natural fit with regional drinking habits.
-According to the Brewery Association, Austria now boasts over 1000 varieties of beer and almost 300 breweries.
+Austrians are fairly loyal to local beers, so the craft beer movement of recent years fits naturally with regional drinking habits.

-The ticket price included a free copy of the national beer magazine (Österreichische Bier Magazin) and a free beer tasting glass, which you can always make good use of at the festival.
+Your ticket includes a free beer tasting glass, which you make good use of at the festival.
 Once there, buy tokens to exchange for samples of the brewer’s art.

 How to get to the Craft Beer Festival